pushrax/node-blog-base/README.md

 #node-blog-base

-  An extremely lightweight blogging backend for node.
+  A dead simple, lightweight blogging backend built in Node.js for programmers.
 Not ready for general use.